Occupational Health and Safety

 Safety officers, meticulously selected from the expertise and experience, lead the implementation and enhancement of OHS management systems.
 Central Retail requires safety officers and relevant employees to undergo regular training, including enrollment in ISO 45001:2018 Hazard Identification & Risk Assessment courses, annual instruction on relevant laws in each country of operation, and other training that are related every year.

 Collaboration among the Human Resource Department, Loss Prevention Department, and each business unit organized online and on-site OHS training for employees.
-The curriculum includes both mandatory topics as direction of the law, especially in Italy, and voluntary parts.
+The curriculum includes both mandatory topics as direction of the law, and voluntary parts.
 Training topics include hazard identification, risk and danger assessment, work safety manuals, and warehouse case studies.
 In addition, drivers and delivery personnel will be trained in safe driving or riding techniques.
 Furthermore, each business unit's Human Resource Department, Loss Prevention Department and Occupational Health and Safety Department are in charge of collecting OHS data to develop the training subjects.

 Promoting occupational health and safety in operations

-Central Retail facilitates access to services that are related to OHS, medical and healthcare for employees and contractors.
+Apart from that, Central Retail facilitates access to services that are related to OHS, medical and healthcare for employees and contractors.
 First aid rooms are prepared in each of Central Retail's properties for employees' health welfare reimbursement.
 Also, Help Center channel is provided for health advice from professional nurses and requests for further assistance.

 Moreover, Central Retail places a strong emphasis on extending OHS measures to encompass suppliers and contractors.
 Central Retail commits to mitigate risks and ensure a safe working environment for all stakeholders.
 This commitment is demonstrated through strict compliance with Central Retail's OHS protocols, including the requirement for suppliers and contractors to adhere to appropriate personal protective equipment (PPE) standards.
 By fostering a culture of safety and collaboration, Central Retail aims to create a sustainable workplace that prioritizes the well-being of everyone involved.